marcobeierer/joomla-gallery/README.md

 - Fixed issue with backlink removal code.
 - Show child folders and photos div container only if child folders or photos are available.
 - Changed "powered by" message and set link to nofollow.
+- Added "Lightbox 2" as alternative to the "Shutter Reloaded" image viewer.

 ## Known Bugs